 They both need structure.

-I have a 5 year old daughter and I’ve realized that if you don’t give kids any structure or guidelines/rules they go crazy.
+I have an 8-year-old daughter and I’ve realized that if you don’t give kids any structure or guidelines/rules they go crazy.
 I know some friends who allow their kids to do whatever they want and are absolute nightmares because of it.
 The kids are the ones in control, not the parents.
 My wife and I give our daughter structure and I’m not saying she’s a saint but she’s a hell of a lot easier to deal with than most.

-Here are some simple things you can do to put structure to your meetings with executives to give you a better chance at controlling the process:
+Simple ways you can create a structure for your meetings to give you a better chance at controlling the process:

 - Write down your goals for your meetings